Performing Arts: Music

 Performing Arts: Actor/Actress, Music, Radio/Television, Spoken Word, Storytelling, Theatre, Vocal

 Reckless Rhymacide (Kelvin Coe) is a rap/hip hop artist and songwriter form Indianapolis, Indiana.
 He is the biological brother of hip hop artist Loc Rhymacide (Anthony Coe).
 He began rapping in elementary school.
 His biggest musical influence was his cousin, producer Carlton Hart ($ir Hart).
 He recorded his first EP Young Black Males in the early 2000’s.
-His follow up LP Greatest Stories Ever Sold wasn’t released until several years later due to him serving a stint in prison.
+His follow up LP Greatest Stories Ever Sold wasn’t released until several years later.
 Both projects earned him regional success in the Midwest, and opportunities to open up for artists such as Twista, Coo Coo Cal, and Lil’ Flip.
+Chances are you’ve seen people wearing Rhymacide t-shirts around Indy and the midwest.

 Graphic Arts; Media; Multi Arts; Visual Arts: Architectural Illustration, Graphic Arts, Illustration, Media and Visual Communications, Mixed Media, Murals, Painting, Photography, Works on paper